-COLLEGE OF LAKE COUNTY
+COLLEGE OF LAKE COUNTY GRAYSLAKE, ILLINOIS

-GRAYSLAKE, ILLINOIS

-THE PSYCHOLOGY OF GENDER (2 Ed.) by Suzanne Valentine-French & Martha Lally is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+THE PSYCHOLOGY OF GENDER (2 Ed.TR) Copyright © 2025 by Suzanne Valentine-French & Martha Lally is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

-The book is created with a Creative Commons License, we ask for attribution if using material from the book, and that you abide by the non-commercial and share-alike the state of the properties of the propertlimitations on any derivative work from this text.
+The book is created with a Creative Commons License, we ask for attribution if using material from the book, and that you abide by the non-commercial and share-alike limitations on any derivative work from this text.